hazelcast/hazelcast-reference-manual/src/JavaClientOverview.md

 The client has two operation modes because of the distributed nature of the data and cluster.

-**Smart Client**: In smart mode, clients connect to each cluster node.
-Since each data partition uses the well known and consistent hashing algorithm, each client can send an operation to the relevant cluster node, which increases the overall throughput and efficiency.
+**Smart Client**: In smart mode, clients connect to each cluster member.
+Since each data partition uses the well known and consistent hashing algorithm, each client can send an operation to the relevant cluster member, which increases the overall throughput and efficiency.
 Smart mode is the default mode.

-**Dummy Client**: For some cases, the clients can be required to connect to a single node instead of to each node in the cluster.
+**Dummy Client**: For some cases, the clients can be required to connect to a single member instead of to each member in the cluster.
 Firewalls, security, or some custom networking issues can be the reason for these cases.

 In dummy client mode, the client will only connect to one of the configured addresses.
-This single node will behave as a gateway to the other nodes.
-For any operation requested from the client, it will redirect the request to the relevant node and return the response back to the client returned from this node.
+This single member will behave as a gateway to the other members.
+For any operation requested from the client, it will redirect the request to the relevant member and return the response back to the client returned from this member.

 ### Handling Failures